 Are you struggling to maintain strong, healthy-looking hair?
-Does your hair have split ends and break easily?
-Are you frustrated because your hair never seems to reach the length you desire?
 What many people don’t realize is that hair growth has a great deal to do with diet.
-The growth of hair is a complex metabolic process requiring multiple steps, nutrients, enzymes, vitamins, and reactions.
+The growth of hair is a complex metabolic process requiring multiple nutrients, vitamins, and enzymes.
 If any of these nutrients or vitamins are missing, your hair won’t be able to grow to its full potential.
+So what vitamin deficiency causes hair loss?

 Here is a list of the top 10 vitamins and minerals for healthy hair growth.